David Beserra

 In Conférence francophone d’informatique en parallélisme, architecture et système (compas 2023)

-Abstract This article aims to analyze the historical evolution of the cost/performance ratio of the Raspberry Pi family of computers, given their representativeness in the field of single-board computers.
+This article aims to analyze the historical evolution of the cost/performance ratio of the Raspberry Pi family of computers, given their representativeness in the field of single-board computers.
 While comparing the cost/performance ratio of different models of single-board computers is not a new idea, there are no studies focused on evaluating the performance evolution and associated costs of all generations of the Raspberry Pi B line.
 Our analysis considered all generations of Raspberry Pi B line available on the market until 2023, and we adjusted computer prices based on the 2012 dollar value, the year of the first Raspberry Pi’s launch.
+The results indicate a clear trend of increasing performance over time, accompanied by a tendency for the price paid for performance to decrease.
+This reduction becomes even more pronounced when considering the depreciation of the dollar compared to its value in 2012.

 Continue reading